Born in the USSR in 1970, Russian by both nationality and ethnicity, and as such, have my own opinion on everything.

 Inside, they discovered an orgy of kitsch - velvet curtains with gilded stripes, chaise-longues in a faux aquarium, marble busts, four-poster beds and what appeared to be a Faberge egg.

+What followed was a free for all, with some individuals walking out with whatever they could carry.
 Activists then pleaded with new President Petro Poroshenko to seize Pshonka's opulent home and recover its valuable assets for the impoverished state.

 Instead, the country's current pro-EU government did nothing to stop the thieves.